polyGeek.

 • E — no gradeable artifact (ran out of budget, errored, or produced nothing)

 A note on what "matched length" buys you, because it's the kind of thing that gets a methods section taken seriously or dismissed.
 A four-word prompt and a forty-word prompt differ in more than emotion; length alone shifts attention and pacing.
-Holding both prompts to the same length and the same factual content isolates affect as the single varying factor.
+Holding all prompts to the same length and the same factual content isolates affect as the single varying factor.
 It is the cheapest defensible move in the whole design and the easiest one to skip.

-7. Results so far
+7. Results

 Easy task (syntax cascade).
 Pressure → slightly faster.
 Not pursued, for the reasons in §3.